Eisenberg delves into doppelganger drama in Ayoade's 'The Double'

 The filmmaker, dressed in a sharp navy blue suit with a yellow tie and a shirt covered with illustrated insects, sprinkled the interview with self-deprecating jokes ("I have hay fever, it's not a cocaine habit," he quipped, after blowing his nose into a handkerchief).

-That mixture of self-awareness and biting humor sets the tone for Ayoade's upcoming book "Ayoade on Ayoade," which will feature the director interviewing himself about film.
+That mixture of self-awareness and biting humour sets the tone for Ayoade's upcoming book "Ayoade on Ayoade," which will feature the director interviewing himself about film.

 "I can't act," he said with a laugh.
 "Acting is a strange thing, it's a strange and hard thing, and it makes you think about all sorts of things and makes you crazy.